Recap of Adam’s Alpha Testing AMA About the Digitex Testnet

 The first traders are having a blast on the testnet!

 We’re in full-on Alpha testing mode and the first traders are having a blast on the testnet so far.
-We wanted to get their feedback as soon as possible, so Adam held an Alpha Testing Telegram AMA with the group yesterday afternoon.
-There were tons of questions from “when silver coins?” to Adam’s sleeping patterns (!).
+We wanted to get their feedback as soon as possible, so Adam held an Alpha Testing Telegram AMA with the group yesterday afternoon. tons of questions from “when silver coins?” to Adam’s sleeping patterns (!).
 Here we highlight the key takeaways from the Alpha Testing Telegram AMA.

 Alpha Testing Telegram AMA Highlights